nluedtke/linux_kernel_cves/README.md

   vulnerable perform steps 6 through 8.
   6) Find the commit who has the commit message that matches the commit message from the mainline.
 This is the fixing commit in that stream.
-  7) Record the commit id and git the earliest tag in the stream which has that commit.
+  7) Record the commit id and get the earliest tag in the stream which has that commit.
   8) Output information to stream document.
   9) Update JSONs.